-In this post I’d like to address another one of those labels often thrown around post-cancer treatment when you are “turned loose” and expected to “get back out there.”
-Following treatment it seems to me you are expected to do one of two things, either get back to normal or get out there and find your new normal.
-In my opinion, the first option is not even possible and accomplishing the second one isn’t all that easy either.
+Following treatment (if you’re “lucky” enough to have a treatment that ends), you are expected to do one of two things — get back to normal or get out there and find your new normal.
+As far as I’m concerned, the first option isn’t even possible and accomplishing the second one isn’t all that easy either.

-I’m still trying to figure out this new normal concept.
+I’m still trying to figure this out.
+Maybe you are too.

-Nothing about life after a cancer diagnosis is really normal at all.
+Nothing about life after a cancer diagnosis is normal at all.

 What I do know for sure is that cancer brings change and lots of it.